In This Topic

-Disclaimer: Kingsford provided the bag of Long-Burning charcoal shown in these photos free of charge to The Virtual Weber Bullet for evaluation purposes.
-The bag of Weber charcoal and the bags of Kingsford Original and Kingsford Professional were purchased by me at Lowe's and The Home Depot in San Jose, CA. The formulation of the test and the test results described below are mine alone, without any input, review or approval from Kingsford or Weber.
+Note: Kingsford provided the bag of Long-Burning charcoal shown in these photos free of charge to The Virtual Weber Bullet for evaluation purposes.
+The bag of Weber charcoal and the bags of Kingsford Original and Kingsford Professional were purchased by me at Lowe’s and The Home Depot in San Jose, CA. The formulation of the test and the test results described below are mine alone, without any input, review or approval from Kingsford or Weber.

 Here are side-by-side photos of all four briquets.
 The three Kingsford products appear to be essentially the same in terms of shape, size, and impressions on each briquet.
 Each has the distinctive Kingsford “K” stamped into one side and two diagonal “Sure Fire Grooves” stamped into the other side.
 However, differences in weight between the three briquets is clear, especially when holding several briquets in each hand.

 In contrast, the Weber briquette is much larger, thicker, and heavier than any of the Kingsford briquets.
 There is nothing stamped into either side of the briquette and the surface of each briquette appears somewhat cracked and loose compared to the Kingsford briquets.

 I counted out 100 of each briquet and weighed them using an electronic kitchen scale.